How does the Launch Box work?

 The screen tends to not clog because it does not act as a condensation surface — in fact, it is a significant aspect of the Box design to avoid the possibility of condensation to the largest extent possible.
 Due to the inherent distribution of heat, the screen is unlikely to clog as in other devices because it is never colder than the loaded material, even after months of usage.
 Naturally, this makes maintaining the Box easier.

-What is this thing made out of?
+What is the Magic Flight Launch Box made out of?
 Is it safe?

 The following materials are used in the construction of the Box: